califano-lab/ARACNe3/README.md

 ./ARACNe3 /path/to/regulators.txt /path/to/gexpmatrix.txt

-The program will CURRENTLY output a directory 'output/' that contains the regulator-target MI values estimated via Adaptive Partitioning (APMI).
+The program will output an 'output.txt' that contains the regulator-target MI values estimated via Adaptive Partitioning (APMI), and the p-value associated determined a null distribution from the APMI of shuffled gene-expressio marginals.
+Currently, this is computationally extremely slow, can only run on one CPU core, and will take approximately 2 hours.

-To run this multiple times, DELETE 'output/', as this is a primitive program and will append to the previous directory.

-It may be the case that this executable is only operable on MacOS 12.3.1 arm64 devices.
-C++ files may be recompiled to operate on any UNIX-based operating system.

 ## List of Improvements in Development:
+ - **IN PROGRESS** Compute p-values from eCDF as opposed to manual search through sorted null MI vector
- -  - **IN PROGRESS** First MI-pruning step based on null model for MI and Benjamini-Hochberg principle control for user-parametrizable FDR.
+ - **IN PROGRESS** First MI-pruning step based on null model for MI and Benjamini-Hochberg principle control for user-parametrizable FDR.
  - Second DPI-pruning step made optional and implemented
  - Multithreading/non-multithreading option via commandline